ElectricNightOwl/ArmSwinger/README.md

 Manages the sphere collider component on your headset (Camera (eye)).
 This component will be auto-created if it's needed and not manually applied.
 No public settings.
 ### ArmSwinger/examples/ArmSwinger_Test_Scene.unity
 Only in the Unity Asset Store version of ArmSwinger.
 A locomotion test scene that includes ramps, walls, uneven terrain, and other locomotion-centric tests.
 Includes the world-famous "Wall o' Settings" that allows you to tweak ArmSwinger settings in-game while adjusting look and feel for your own project.
 You can also reference this scene to understand how ArmSwinger should be configured and applied to a scene.

+**WARNING**: The test scene uses layers 7 and 8 for ground and walls.
+If you open the test scene in an existing project that alters the collision matrix for these layers, ArmSwinger might fail.
+It is recommended to open the test scene in a new project.
 ### ArmSwinger/resources/*
 Only in the Unity Asset Store version of ArmSwinger.
 Textures, scripts, and other resources needed for the test environment only.